IBM/operand-deployment-lifecycle-manager/docs/common-service-integration.md

   type: appregistry
 ```

-## 2. Create a Namespace `common-service-operator`
+## 2. Create a Namespace `meta-operator`

-Open `OperatorHub` page in OCP console left menu, then `Create Project`, e.g., create a project named `common-service-operator`.
+Open `OperatorHub` page in OCP console left menu, then `Create Project`, e.g., create a project named `meta-operator`.

 ## 3. Install meta Operator

-Open `OperatorHub` and search `common-service-operator` to find the operator, and install it.
+Open `OperatorHub` and search `meta-operator` to find the operator, and install it.

 ## 4. Check the installed operators